ndhkalra/Fraud-Analysis-Auto-Insurance/README.md

 # Fraud Analysis - Auto Insurance
- Detecting fraud in auto insurance claims
+Data Analysis of the auto insurance claims.
+To identy any possible frauds.